 - You can check your credit score via the FICO website or Credit Karma.

-- Often, lenders will offer loans with a higher interest rate to candidates with a lower credit rating.
+- Often, lenders will offer loans with a higher interest rate to candidates taking out a bad credit personal loan.

 - Failing to pay your loans off promptly will further damage your credit score.